 This delicious healthy granola recipe is naturally sweetened with maple syrup (or honey).
 It’s made with oats, coconut oil and your favorite nuts and fruit.
 Make it your own!
 Recipe yields about 8 cups granola, enough for about 16 half-cup servings.

-- ⅔ cup dried fruit, chopped if large (I used dried cherries)
+2/3 cup dried fruit, chopped if large (I used dried cranberries)

-- Let the granola cool completely, undisturbed, before breaking it into pieces and stirring in the dried fruit (and totally optional chocolate chips).
 Store the granola in an airtight container at room temperature for 1 to 2 weeks, or in a sealed freezer bag in the freezer for up to 3 months.
 The dried fruit can freeze solid, so let it warm to room temperature for 5 to 10 minutes before serving.